robinpoco/allele-frequency-project/scripts/run-PRScs.md

 # ----------------------------------------------------

-projectid= #put in user's projectID path= #put in the path in user's project to store output files
+projectid= #put in user's projectID path= #put in the path in user's project to obtain files

 for i in {1..22}; do
 dx run swiss-army-knife \